A Variational Approach to Bayesian Phylogenetic Inference: Background

 This function is called the evidence lower bound (ELBO).
 As the KL divergence is the gap between the constant $\log p(\bm{Y})$ and the ELBO, maximizing the EBLO is equivalent to minimizing the KL divergence.

 To complete the specification of the optimization problem in \eqref{eq:vi}, we need to prescribe a variational family of distributions.
-A common choice is the mean-field variational family, where different components of $\bm{\theta}$ are mutually independent and each is governed by a distinct factor.
+A common choice is the mean-field variational family, where different components of $\bm{\theta}$ are mutually independent.
 Given conditionally conjugate exponential family models for $p(\bm{\theta},\bm{Y})$, mean-field variational inference can be solved efficiently via coordinate ascent \citep{PRML}.
 However, the independence assumption also leads to insufficient approximation accuracy especially when the exact posterior variables are highly correlated.
 Many more flexible variational families have been proposed \citep{Saul96, Bishop98, Barber99, NF, IAF, RealNVP}, albeit the resulting optimization problems are often more difficult to solve.
 Furthermore, researchers have also generalized VI beyond conditional conjugate models, and designed generic model-agnostic methods based on stochastic optimization via Monte Carlo gradient estimates \citep{Nott12, Paisley12, VAE, Rezende14, Ranganath13}.
-Overall, designing an appropriate variational family that strikes a good balance between expressiveness and complexity in optimization has been one of the key problems for the success of VI.
+Overall, designing an appropriate variational family that strikes a good balance between expressiveness and complexity in optimization has been one of the key obstacles to the success of VI.
 In what follows, we first describe an essential ingredient for the construction of a suitable variational family for Bayesian phylogenetics.